joeytwiddle/significant-white-space/README.md

 - Code and comment cleanup.

+- Add support for preprocessor commands like `#define` and `#ifdef`.
+(Currently they only work if they are flat-indented to current code level, and they get `\` appended.
+We could waive both these requirements.)

 - Serious outstanding: multi-line *indented* expressions (e.g. assignments of a long formula) get curlies when they shouldn't.
 Use heuristic: non-curled one-line if or else (or while or do ...) bodies are ok, but anything else indented that is not curled should produce Error, or receive marking (trailing `\` ok?) to explain that it is special.
 (OK added error report for that at least.)

 - Track line numbers for more informative output.